phiresky/ripgrep-all/README.md

 - I wanted to add a photograph adapter (based on object classification / detection) for fun, based on something .
 It worked with [YOLO](https://pjreddie.com/darknet/yolo/), but something more useful and state-of-the art [like this](https://github.com/aimagelab/show-control-and-tell) proved very hard to integrate.
 - 7z adapter (couldn't find a nice to use Rust library)
 - allow per-adapter configuration options (probably via env (RGA_ADAPTER_CONF=json))
+- there's some more (mostly technical) todos in the code

 ## Examples